-Au pairs come to the US on a 12-month J-1 Visa with the opportunity to extend for 6, 9, or 12 months once they have successfully completed their first program year.
+Au pairs come to the U.S. on a 12-month exchange program, with the potential to extend their time for 6, 9, or 12 months once they have successfully completed their first program year.
 After their program, (whether they complete 12, 18, 21, or 24 months) they have a 30-day grace period that permits the au pair to stay or travel in the U.S. Au pairs may return to the U.S. for a second program term as long as they meet the requirements.

 HOURS AND STIPEND